lindseygulden/leg-up/projects/lobbying/README.md

 [A configuration file for querying, compiling, and processing lobbying done by organizations associated with the Iron and Steel industries can be found here](https://github.com/lindseygulden/leg-up/blob/main/projects/lobbying/config/config_steel_iron_organizations.yml)

-### Search term lists for LDA queries are also stored in YAML files
+### Search-term lists for LDA queries are also stored in YAML files
-Search term lists, found in (this directory)[https://github.com/lindseygulden/leg-up/blob/main/projects/lobbying/search_terms/], are YAML-formatted lists of query terms for use in lda_query.py.
-Note that search term lists are either for querying 'client_name' or 'filing_specific_lobbying_issues'.
+Search term lists, found in [this directory](https://github.com/lindseygulden/leg-up/blob/main/projects/lobbying/search_terms/), are YAML-formatted lists of query terms for use by [lda_query.py](https://github.com/lindseygulden/leg-up/blob/main/projects/lobbying/lda_query.py).
+Note that search term lists are either for querying the 'client_name' or 'filing_specific_lobbying_issues' fields of the LDA reports API.
 When a query to be submitted to the LDA API will be looking at terms within 'client_name' (that is, the lobbying client that is ultimately responsible for the lobbying of the US federal government), the lists are lists of organization names or terms that would appear within the client name.
-When the query is to be used with the API field 'filing_specific_lobbying_issues', which supports complex text searching, the search-term yaml files contain lists of specially formatted strings (to be joined by lda_query.py with an 'OR').
+When the query is to be used with the API field 'filing_specific_lobbying_issues', which supports complex text searching, the search-term yaml files contain lists of specially formatted strings (to be joined by [lda_query.py](https://github.com/lindseygulden/leg-up/blob/main/projects/lobbying/lda_query.py) with an 'OR').
 #### CCS lobbying search term lists:
 Note that, to get all lobbying disclosure reports for these three lists of search terms, we ran the lda_query.py script three times, changing the config_ccs_lda.yml path each time.
 * [Terms that are typicially part of a description of CCS or a closely related topic ('clean hydrogen', 'hydrogen hubs', 'class VI well permitting reform', EOR, etc.)](https://github.com/lindseygulden/leg-up/blob/main/projects/lobbying/search_terms/search_term_list_ccs_description.yml)